parimal1009/RAG-DOC-QNA-CHATBOT-WITH-LLM-VALIDATION-USING-TRANSFORMERS/README.md

 # RAG QnA Bot & LLM Validation

 ## Overview
-This project implements a **Retrieval-Augmented Generation (RAG) QnA Bot** alongside a **Large Language Model (LLM) Validation** system.
-The primary goal is to enhance the accuracy and reliability of responses by integrating an information retrieval system with an LLM, ensuring factually correct and contextually relevant answers.
+This project implements a **Retrieval-Augmented Generation (RAG) QnA Bot** alongside an **LLM Validation** system.
+The primary goal is to enhance response accuracy and reliability by integrating an information retrieval system with an LLM, ensuring factually correct and contextually relevant answers.

 ## Features
 - **Retrieval-Augmented Generation (RAG) QnA**: Retrieves relevant documents before generating answers using an LLM.